Meet our 2018 Instructors!

-Classes Rosanne will be teaching at Fiber Fusion:
+Classes Anna will be teaching at Fiber Fusion NW:

-Classes Sarah will be teaching at Fiber Fusion:
+Classes Rosanne will be teaching at Fiber Fusion NW:

-Classes Aline will be teaching at Fiber Fusion:
+Classes Patti will be teaching at Fiber Fusion NW:

-Classes Bob will be teaching at Fiber Fusion:
+Classes Heather will be teaching at Fiber Fusion NW:

 A weaver and spinner for almost 20 years, Karen Chabinsky weaves almost every day and works to